compgeolab/website/research/index.md

 Our group is working to improve the way **airborne and satellite magnetic data** are merged and modelled to produce heat flow estimates.

 {{ macros.figure(src="../images/antarctica-magnetic-data.jpg", alt="Map of Antarctica overlaid by red, white, and blue points representing magnetic measurements.
-The data coverage has a lot of gaps.", caption='The <a href="https://doi.org/10.1029/2018GL078153">ADMAP2</a> compilation of open-access airborne magnetic anomaly data for Antarctica.') }}
+The data coverage has a lot of gaps.", caption='The <a href="https://doi.org/10.1029/2018GL078153">ADMAP2</a> compilation of open-access airborne magnetic anomaly data for Antarctica.
+We are working on improving the compilation and the process for merging these data with satellite observations.') }}

 <div class="callout">